is55555/simple-retry-decorator/README.md

 sense to allow for a tuple with a number of exception classes but I believe it's better to deal with this from the outside, simply defining a new exception class).

+This decorator will reraise the appropriate exception in Python 3 (In Python 2 it will reraise a generic Exception showing the detail in stdout - I did this for simplicity reasons but I might correct it in the future).

 # TODO

 1. More realistic examples with supervisor functions